-Asiago is a cow's milk cheese, produced only on the Asiago plateau in the Veneto foothills in Italy.
+Asiago DOP (protected designation of origin) is a cow's milk cheese, produced only on the Asiago plateau in the Veneto foothills in Italy.
 The cheese-making tradition in the provinces of Vicenza and Trento dates back to more than a thousand years.
 Traditionally, it was made from sheep's milk but today it is produced from unpasteurised cow's milk.

 Texture-wise, Asiago DOP goes through many changes, assuming different textures, according to its ageing.
 There are two types of Asiago - fresh Asiago (Asiago Pressato) has a smooth texture while the aged Asiago (Asiago d'allevo) has a crumbly texture.
 Asiago d’allevo is matured for different time periods; Mezzano for 4-6 months, Vecchio for more than ten months and Stravecchio for two years.
 On the other hand, Asiago Pressato made with whole milk is matured for a month and sold fresh as a softer, milder cheese.